EdersonDav/church_service/docs/steps.md

 - verify login - ok
 - reset password, when the user click in forgot my pass we send a code for there email - ok
-- update user data
+- add user birthday - ok
-  -- add user birthday
+  -- update user data - ok
-- add user id in requests to verify permissions
+- add user id in requests to verify permissions - ok
-  -- handle permission for route, add in jwt token data about user informations

 ---